 There are plenty of ways to prevent noise-induced hearing loss, namely reducing the volume and shortening the amount of time you listen to music.
 Prolonged exposure to 85dB sounds can cause hearing loss.
 Before anyone bemoans volume limiters, 85dB is as loud as a lawnmower according to the CDC, so you have plenty of wiggle room before you hit the danger zone.

 Active noise cancelling (ANC) headphones are a great tool to combat hearing loss.
 When ANC works well, you’re less likely to reflexively increase the volume of your music.
 The noise cancelling tech does a lot of the legwork since it actively combats droning, low-frequency sounds and can render these sounds up to one-sixth as loud as they’d normally sound.
-Unfortunately, a good pair of noise cancelling headphones can be pretty cost-prohibitive, and the market trends around $300-$400 USD.
+Unfortunately, a good pair of noise cancelling headphones can be pretty cost-prohibitive and the market trends around $300-$400 USD.
 However, plenty of great ANC headphones often go on promotion, like the Bose QuietComfort 35 II and Sennheiser PXC 550-II.

+No, earbuds aren’t inherently dangerous, but like most things, using them carries a small degree of risk.
 This article is meant to address the worst-case scenarios that arise from the frequent, ceaseless wearing of earbuds.
 If you take the proper precautions, you’re unlikely to encounter any of these issues.

 Don’t overthink it.
 If the music seems too loud, it probably is.
 If you can’t remember the last time you gave your ears a rest, you should probably take out your in-ears.
 If you’ve never cleaned your ear tips, now is as good a time as any.